-But don't our labour and employment laws protect us?
+But don't our labor and employment laws protect us?
 Not very much.
 The U.S. is an "employment-at-will" nation.
-An employee can be discharged for almost any reason - a comment to a supervisor, a style of dress or having tattoos, a Facebook posting, you name it - with little chance of a meaningful defence.
+An employee can be discharged for almost any reason - a comment to a supervisor, a style of dress or having tattoos, a Facebook posting, you name it - with little chance of a meaningful defense.
 Employer personnel policies are one-sided and provide little protection.

 Canadian workers are not employment-at-will, as provincial laws place some limits on employer conduct.
-The main exception in the law, is protection under federal and some provincial laws prohibiting discrimination by race, national origin, religion, sex, age, harassment (sexual and others), retaliation and pregnancy.
-(A stewards' guide on protecting the rights of pregnant members is available free on the UCS website, www.unionist.com.)
-Public-sector workers do have some protections because government entities must meet certain constitutional due process standards.
+In the U.S., however, when you go to work, it's as if you leave the Bill of Rights at the door.
+The main exception in the U.S. is protection under federal and some state laws prohibiting discrimination by race, national origin, religion, sex, age, harassment (sexual and others), retaliation and pregnancy.
+(A stewards' guide on protecting the rights of pregnant members is available free on the UCS website, www. unionist.com.)
+U.S. public-sector workers do have some protections because government entities must meet certain constitutional due process standards.
 But those protections are limited, too.